Etenil/emacs-substrate/README.md

  - Emacs-lisp centric, encourage configuration through code
  - Provide an upgrade path for Substrate
  - Stay minimal, only include as little packages and config as possible
+ - Encourage tweaking and coding of Emacs and its ecosystem
  - Keep to the project vision, even though users are free to turn features off

 ## Installation